 Yoga Nidra meditation offers a holistic approach to well-being that can help individuals find balance amidst the challenges of modern life.
 By reducing stress, enhancing sleep quality, and fostering personal growth, this ancient practice empowers individuals to achieve optimal health and experience greater fulfillment.
 As a simple yet profound technique, Yoga Nidra meditation is an invaluable tool for anyone seeking to cultivate inner peace and overall well-being.

 Find the benefits for yourself, by attending a class.
-I offer Yoga Nidra (Guided Rest Meditation) online in a Thursday class at 12:00 pm Central Time and on the weekends at the Madison Studio accompanied by light sound healing.
+I offer Yoga Nidra (Guided Rest Meditation) online and on the weekends at the Madison Studio accompanied by light sound healing.
 I can also work with you in private sessions so you can experience this practice.
 Yoga Nidra recorded meditations are also available in the Library.
 You can try the Library free for 24 hours when you register.
-Or, you can receive five different digital downloads of Yoga Nidra when you use coupon code “MEDITATEIN2023” to get 50% off.
+Or, you can access the premium podcast for yoga nidra at Meditate with Deb.